-✓ (By checking this box the state assures that): When the Medicaid agency does not directly conduct an administrative function, it supervises the performance of the function and establishes and/or approves policies that affect the function.
+(By checking this box the state assures that): When the Medicaid agency does not directly conduct an administrative function, it supervises the performance of the function and establishes and/or approves policies that affect the function.
 All functions not performed directly by the Medicaid agency must be delegated in writing and monitored by the Medicaid Agency.
-When a function is performed by an agency/entity other than the Medicaid agency, the agency/entity performing that function does not substitute its own judgment for that of the Medicaid Agency assures that it maintains accountability for the performance of any operational, contractual, or local regional entities.
+When a function is performed by an agency/entity other than the Medicaid agency, the agency/entity performing that function does not substitute its own judgment for that of the Medicaid agency with respect to the application of policies, rules and regulations.
+Furthermore, the Medicaid Agency assures that it maintains accountability for the performance of any operational, contractual, or local regional entities.
 In the following table, specify the entity or entities that have responsibility for conducting each of the operational and administrative functions listed (check each that applies):